 There are lots of lessons to take from this story.
 One is the importance of nurture in making us what nature intended us to be.
 Keiko was a social individual who learned how to be a captive killer whale.
 Given the opportunity, he never could be the wild killer whale he once had the potential to be.
 Or, at least, we’ll never know if he could.

 Whenever we talk about human biological imperatives, we should remember the patient sheep and the friendly killer whale.
 We need each other to become human, and we can become human in many different ways, depending on what is demanded of us.
 Nature never works alone.
-Without each other, we simply don’t become recognizably human at all — as one of the worst cases of child neglect taught us only too well — regardless of our biological potential.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Without each other, we simply don’t become recognizably human at all — as one of the worst cases of child neglect taught us only too well — regardless of our biological potential.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+You can follow her on Twitter, Facebook, and Instagram.